amalzewita/Nurse-Assist-Robot/README.md

 In order to make it as user-friendly as possible, we created a design that is suitable for its purpose, small, compact, free of sharp edges and exposed wires to be as safe as possible & light in weight, In addition, it has the sensors it needs to detect and avoid obstacles.

 # NOTE
-  A comprehensive PDF detailing all pertinent information regarding the project is available.
+  - A comprehensive PDF detailing all pertinent information regarding the project is available.
+  - The video simulation from VREP can be accessed via the provided link.